LuyandaDingindlela101/Time-converter-Chrome-Extension/README.md

 # Time converter Chrome Extension

-A Chrome extension that converts time (hours and minutes) to decimal values eg. 1 hou, 55 minutes to 1.92 hours.
+A Chrome extension that converts time (hours and minutes) to decimal values eg. 1 hour, 55 minutes to 1.92 hours.

 ## Acknowledgements